NicasioTn/NicasioTn/README.md

 -->
 ### 🧑‍💻 About me :
 I am a .... from Com-Sci Mahasarakham University
-* ⚡In my free time , I learning about Network Security on online course and read tech articals.
+* ⚡In my free time, I'm learning about Network Security on an online course and reading tech articles.
 * 😄 Pronouns: Peter !🕸️🕷️

 ### 🏫 Studying 👋